Cameron Judge

-Cameron Judge (born November 29, 1994) is a Canadian football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
-After being selected second overall in the 2017 CFL Draft by the Saskatchewan Roughriders, he played three seasons for the team from 2017 to 2019.
-Judge has also been a member of the Toronto Argonauts.
+Cameron Judge (born November 29, 1994) is a Canadian professional football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
+He was named a CFL All-Star in 2022 and was named the CFL's West Division Most Outstanding Player in 2019.

 Early life

-Judge was born on November 29, 1994, in Montreal, Quebec, to actor Christopher Judge and Margaret Judge (née Schinke), a former model.
+Judge was born on November 29, 1994, in Montreal, Quebec, to actor Christopher Judge and Margaret Judge, a former model.
 The family moved from Montreal (where Christopher Judge had been working on a television show) to Los Angeles when Judge was three months old.
 When Judge was three years old, the family moved to British Columbia and split their time living between Vancouver and Victoria.
 It was during his time in Vancouver, that Judge developed an interest in football and started playing minor football.
 When Judge was twelve years old, the family moved back to California, primarily to give Judge and his older brother, Christopher, a better environment to develop their football skills.